xionic/Argh/README.md

 This flexible path specification structure combined with the checks below (particularly the regex and clojure options) make this a powerful, yet easy to use validation tool.

 When validating, you can either pass an optional callback to handle validation transgressions, or by default Argh will throw a ValidationException.
+Argh::validate will also return true|false

 Exposed Methods
 ===============